 Operate in the reaction and degassing section as described, the temporary s/d of polymer degassing C-3 (a).

-Discharge as much polymer as possible to FB 501; then set in manual the level controller LRC 2901, reducing the level until the completion of the emptying.
+Discharge as much polymer as possible to FB 501; then set in manual the level controller LIC 2901, reducing the level until the completion of the emptying.

 Keep the scrubber C 501 under operation and open the water to E 501 to condense the reduced flow rate of the inlet vapours.